Stephens College: History

 The assembly hall was opened in 1948.
 Jimmy Carter visited the campus and spoke at the auditorium in 1976.
 On November 15, 1996, Bob Dylan performed at the Stephens Auditorium.
 Through the 2000s, the building was underutilized and fell into disrepair.
 It was demolished in 2013 along with Hillcrest Hall, a dormitory, and the land was sold with plans for a scholarship-funded boarding school.
 Construction has yet to begin on the Hagan Scholarship Academy.

 The annual Collections fashion show begun in 1944.
-In 1945, Muriel King was hired as director of the Fine and Applied Fashion Department.

 The theater program begun its summer season in 1936.
 The first season at the Okoboji Summer Theatre in Iowa opened in 1958.
 Stephens has continued to produce plays here in the summer season, serving as an intensive program for students in the conservatory.

 Stephens Life was formed as the school newspaper in 1929 by Louise Drake.

-The Stephens Standard was renamed to The PORTFOLIO in 1962.
+The Stephens Standard was renamed to the Portfolio in 1962.
 This would become the Harbinger.

-The equestrian program begun in 1926.
+The equestrian program began in 1926.
 Alongside this, the Prince of Wales riding club was also chartered in 1926.
 Originally, a student had to have fallen off a horse in order to join the club.

 Sororities have been a part of the college since the early 1900s.
-The Eta chapter of Beta Sigma Omicron was on campus from 1902-1925.
+The Eta chapter of Beta Sigma Omicron was on campus from 1902 to 1925.
+It was one of a handful of women’s colleges to have sororities in the National Panhellenic Conference.
+In 2020, Sigma Sigma Sigma closed their chapter by member decision.
+In 2024, the Kappa Delta national organization closed the chapter.

-In June of 2025, Shannon B. Lundeen became president of the college.
+The Bathers is a bronze statue designed by Oskar Stonorov and Jorio Vivarelli, dedicated in 1967, originally in a reflecting pool outside the library.
+Due to damage to the nearby buildings the fountain was eventually removed and paved over.